bogwi/sarpro/README.md

 - **Memory Efficient**: Optimized for processing large SAR datasets
 - **I/O Optimized**: Performance typically limited by disk I/O, not CPU processing
 - **since v0.2.0**: Can now reproject to any CRS and resample with nearest, bilinear, cubic, or lanczos algorithms
 - **since v0.3.0**: Can now automatically detect the target CRS from the product metadata and use it for reprojection.
+Also new benefit from the new CLAHE autoscale strategy which provides great layer separation in synthetic RGB JPEGs.

 ## ROADMAP and ROADMAP_explained
 See [ROADMAP.md](ROADMAP.md) for the high‑level phases and upcoming features.
 See [ROADMAP_explained.md](ROADMAP_explained.md) for the detailed technical explanation.
 This highlights what’s coming (COG/STAC, masking, speckle filters, DEM‑based RTC, tiling, time‑series) and expected release groupings.